acaziasoftcom/react-native-sweet-alert/README.md

 - In `Swift Language Version`, choose `4.2`.
 Yeah I had to convert the syntax of original library from Swift 2 to Swift 4.

-- Another important step: You have to create at least a `.swift` file in your project.
-It can be an empty Swift file, but it must exist.

 __And then you can use the library like so:__